 During fiscal 2011-2012, the airline carried more than 20 million passengers, making Jetstar the fastest-growing airline in the Asia Pacific to reach this milestone in seven years of flying.

 The Jetstar Group has grown from providing employment to 400 people in 2004 to more than 7,000 across the Asia Pacific today.

-Collectively the Jetstar Group offers over 3,000 flights a week to 57 destinations in 16 countries and territories across the Asia Pacific region with a fleet of around 95 aircraft.
+Collectively the Jetstar Group offers over 3,500 flights a week to more than 60 destinations in 16 countries and territories across the Asia Pacific region.
+The Group operates a fleet of more than 100 aircraft.